 All Programs: Students who are unsatisfactory and have been terminated, or voluntarily withdrew, may re-apply to ANHO Admissions Office.
-All maximum time frame rules apply.
+If a student is unable to meet maximum timeframe standard within 1 term, the student is ineligible for an RP.
 Students will be placed on probationary status for one term.
 Students will be placed in a class for which there is an opening.
 They will be given one term to re-establish Satisfactory Progress and, if applicable, reestablish financial aid.
 Failure to meet satisfactory progress at the end of this probationary period will result in termination from the school and student will no longer be eligible to re-apply for this program.